daat2/band-project/README.md

 Test Case 1 - Users should go into the url link [(https://github.com/daat2/band-project)] Expected result  : The links should open up the web page.

-**Link to pages tested : Home page,  Gallery , About and Contact Us.
+**Link to pages tested : Home page,  Gallery , About and Contact Us**.

 *Users should click on the Home link on the top nav bar menu*